bakery/baker-docs/docs/gettingstarted/running-server.md

 ## Running server in watch mode

-In watch mode, the server will automatically restart when you change any javascript file in the server directory - super useful for development
+In watch mode, the server will automatically restart when you change any javascript file in the server directory:

 ```bash
 npm run server:watch